hpi-swa-teaching/IMAPClient/README.md

   - Display emails correctly (parse different encodings)

 ## Usage
-Start the IMAP Client with `ICFolderDialog open`.
+Start the IMAP Client with `ICFolderDialog new`.
 Add new Accounts with the `+` Button.
 We tested the functionality with the HPI OWA Accounts.
 But other accounts should work fine.
 ```
 Server: owa.hpi.de
 Port: 993